Product shortcodes

 [products limit="4" columns="4" orderby="popularity" class="quick-sale" on_sale="true" ]

 This shortcode explicitly states four products with four columns (which will be one row), showing the most popular on-sale items.
-It also adds a CSS class quick-sale, which we can modify with custom CSS.
+It also adds the quick-sale CSS class, which we can target and modify using custom CSS.

 ↑ Back to top